 Millions in Value

 Other multimillion-dollar startups did have gotten funding from venture capitalist firms and angel investors who focus on small cap companies because they believed smaller can be just as successful.
-Not every company needs to be huge, but every company must hold value in terms of solving a problem, providing for an audience need or desire, and being relevant for more than a white-hot minute.
+Not every company needs to be huge.
+However, every company must hold value in terms of solving a problem, providing for an audience need or desire, and being relevant for more than a white-hot minute.
 Companies like ZenCoder, Versly, and Rapportive have proved that value in smaller-sized operations.

 Other million-dollar companies like Digger, OMGPOP (purchased by Zynga), Heroku (purchased by Salesforce.com), and Wildfire (purchased by Google) were viewed as highly valuable to other companies that recognized components they needed for their billion-dollar businesses continue gaining momentum.